tjohns/zf/README.txt

-Zend Framework Preview
+Zend Framework Beta
 ----------------------

-Thank you for downloading the preview.
+Thank you for downloading the beta.
 The files in this archive are released under the Zend Framework license.
 See LICENSE.txt in this directory for a copy of the license.
 Please see NEWS.txt in this directory for a high-level list of changes in this release.

-The preview is not a single release.
+The beta is not a single release.
 Check http://framework.zend.com often for updates.
-A new preview will be built as needed when improvements and bugfixes are made.
+A new beta will be built as needed when improvements and bugfixes are made.

 DOCUMENTATION